okx/okexchain-docs/docs/resources/okchaincli.md

 }

 Usage:
-  okchaincli tx gov submit-proposal param-change [proposal-file] [flags]
+  okexchaincli tx gov submit-proposal param-change [proposal-file] [flags]

 Flags:
   -a, --account-number uint     The account number of the signing account (offline mode only)